Qoala-T/QC/README.md

 ### B. Predicting scan Qoala-T score by rating 10% of your data
 - Open [Qoala_T_step2_10perc_github.R](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/Qoala_T_B_subset_based_github.R) and follow the instructions.
-- With this R script an inhouse developped manual QC protocol can be applied on a subset of the dataset (e.g. 10%, the larger the set, the more reliable the results).  <br /> <br />
+- With this R script an in-house developed manual QC protocol can be applied on a subset of the dataset (e.g. 10%, the larger the set, the more reliable the results).  <br /> <br />
 A flowchart of these processes can be observed in A and B below. <br />
 ![FlowChart](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/Figures/Flowchart_github.jpg "FlowChart")